TechWorksHub/best-practice-guide/source/cookbook.rst

 :ref:`example engineering case document<example_engineering>`, with a
 discussion of the problem below.

 Our use case is a filter to reduce the success rate of phishing emails.
-We consider three alternatives:
+As an example of how we might think about this, we consider three alternative internal
+solutions:

 * A non data driven (or minimally data driven) approach.
 All emails that are from external email addresses automatically have a header attached warning